 At least once in your life, you’ll need to have a tooth removed.
 One common reason adults undergo tooth extraction is severe damage from decay.
 Other possible reasons include the following:

-- Impacted wisdom tooth.
+Impacted wisdom tooth.
 Your wisdom tooth may erupt at an angle if there is no enough room to accommodate it.
-Impacted wisdom tooth can cause irritation and inflammation, affecting adjacent teeth.
+An impacted wisdom tooth can cause irritation and inflammation, affecting adjacent teeth.
 It can also cause pain and discomfort.
 Extraction is usually recommended by dentists in rare cases where the impacted wisdom teeth can already cause damage to your jaw bone.

 Your dentist will use a local anesthetic to eliminate pain and numb tooth area during the procedure.
 The methods may vary depending on the reason for tooth extraction.